-The City operates a Class IV compost site that accepts all leaves collected through the Service Department's curbside leaf collection program in the fall, as a joint venture with the City of Bay Village.
-Approximately 58,000 yards of leaves are collected yearly
+The City of Westlake operates a Class IV compost site that accepts all leaves collected through the Service Department's curbside leaf collection program in the fall, as a joint venture with the City of Bay Village.
+Approximately 58,000 yards of leaves are collected yearly.

 Humus Creation Process

 The leaves are put into windrows and turned with a straddle type windrow turner.
 This process greatly reduces and assists the decomposition time and turns the leaves into leaf humus within a six to eight month cycle.
 The leaf humus is then screened to remove debris.
 Leaf humus (PDF) is an excellent soil conditioner to add to gardens and flower beds.